-Surely there was something I needed at the grocery store.
+Surely there is something I need at the grocery store.
 A trip through cereal aisles and frozen-food displays doesn't seem very exciting.
 Maybe I could sit in the sunroom and type my stories into the computer.

 I got off the sofa and turned on my computer to begin tapping in new work.
 But the pokey computer was too slow to react, making me impatient.
 I knew I didn't want any more anxiety.